-This Khopra Danda short trek in the Annapurna region was introduced as a community trek to help raise the economic standards of the villages lying on the Khopra Danda trail.
-As most of the villages lying on this route were receiving no tourist traffic and thus struggling economically, this new route was introduced to improve the economic condition of the villages lying on this trail.
-This is a community teahouse trek and the profit from these teahouses goes to fund local schools and health clinics.
+Khopra Ridge Trek was introduced in the Annapurna Region as a community trek to help raise the economic standards of the villages lying on the Khopra Danda trail.
+As most of the villages lying on this route were receiving no tourist traffic and thus struggling economically, this new route was introduced to improve the economic condition of the villages situated on this trail.
+This is a community teahouse trek and the profit collected from these teahouses goes to fund local schools and health clinics.
 Mahabir Pun, a local of this area and a renowned educationist and social activist has been promoting this trail since it was introduced.
 He has received the Magsaysay Award for introducing wireless computer technology in the remote mountain villages of Nepal.

 200 USD from your trip cost is donated to KEEP.
 KEEP is a non-profit organization which works for the welfare of guides and porters as well as raises awareness about the environment.
 The organization with its office in Kathmandu runs several environment and mountain tourism related projects and workshops, including free training and education for guides and porters.
 KEEP has been instrumental in helping, guiding and improving the lives of the least valued workers in the tourism indutry, the Porters.
 The organization also has a clothes bank which provides free clothing and equipment to needy porters.